Uttamdevsharma/Shaj/README.md

 ## Deployment

 Both the frontend and backend are configured for deployment on [Vercel](https://vercel.com/).
-You can deploy the `Shaj-client` and `Shaj-backend` directories as separate projects.
+You can deploy the `Shaj-client` and `Shaj-backend` directories as separate project.

 - **Backend:** When deploying the backend, ensure you set the environment variables listed in the `.env` file in your Vercel project settings.
 - **Frontend:** The frontend will connect to the deployed backend.
 You may need to update the `baseURL` in the frontend utility files to point to your deployed backend URL.